beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 On Step 2, we introduce an improved scheduling calendar.

 The light green areas indicate when the tutor is available, while the outlined rectangles indicate when the student is available.
-Now, the student can easily locate where their availabilities overlap, and can pick an ideal time.
+Now, the student can easily locate where their availabilities overlap and can pick an ideal time.

 ![Schedule Sessions - Step 2](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-2.jpg)

 Previously, this calendar spanned just a 4-day view.
 Now, the student sees a full week.

 Furthermore, the student has the ability to select multiple session times.